kubernetes/enhancements/keps/sig-network/3766-referencegrant/README.md

 	// When empty, the Kubernetes core API group is inferred.
 	Group Group `json:"group"`

-	// Kind is the kind of the referent.
+	// Kind is the resource of the referent.
-	Kind string `json:"kind"`
+	Resource string `json:"resource"`

 	// Namespace is the namespace of the referent.
 	Namespace string `json:"namespace"`